Residential training weekend

-Following on from the residential training, each team will have nominated an EQIP champion.
-This person will motivate the team between learning sessions, report on progress to the trainers, represent their team at monthly support calls, update the facilitator on their team's progress and use additional advice or encouragement.
-The Champions will receive additional pre-training, follow-up meetings and individual coaching where needed.
+Following on from the residential training, each team has nominated an EQIP champion.
+This person motivates the team between learning sessions, reports on progress to the trainers, represents their team at monthly support calls, updates the facilitator on their team's progress and uses additional advice or encouragement.

 An evaluation of the outcomes of the RCPCH EQIP pilot will be reported on and shared with epilepsy service staff in England and Wales, commissioners and NHS England and Welsh government.